 18. Subscription Services

 The most common subscriptions are magazines or streaming services like Netflix or Spotify, but why stop there?
-From letterbox flower subscriptions from companies like Bloom & Wild to the novels and tea that come in a package from Book & a Brew, there’s bound to be something to suit you as a couple.
-Our personal favourite is Pong, which sets you up with monthly deliveries of cheese.
-Explore loads more subscription gift ideas here.
+From letterbox flower subscriptions from companies like Bloom & Wild to the novels and tea that come in a package from Bruu, there’s bound to be something to suit you as a couple.
+Prezola offers gift vouchers from subscription companies like Mindful Chef so couples can give it a try.

 19. Dinner Delivery